 Yes.
-I regularly handle property tax protests for owners of multiple properties.
+I regularly handle Property Tax Protests for owners of multiple properties.
 I exclusively represent property owners who own residential property in Tarrant County, Texas, which includes personal homes and rental properties.
-Contact us for special pricing if you have multiple properties.

 How are you able to get values reduced?